wp-plugins/ip2location-tags/readme.txt

 * 2.1.0 Initial release.
 * 2.2.0 Support database downloading on settings page.
 		Support bracket [] to define the tag rule in addition to &lt;&lgt;, to solve of issue of being treated as script tag by wordpress.
+* 2.3.0 Fixed crashed with other IP2Location plugins.